kasperbrandenburg/sqlserver-toolkit/README.md

 It will contain everything from performance counter collection to SQL Agent job copy functions.
 It probably only testet on the latest version of SQL Server, so test before you implement.

+Support on this is limited, i'll do what i can, and when i can.

 ## Index maintenance and database backup
 If you are looking for at good index maintence scripts, goto https://ola.hallengren.com/